Mr-Destructive/mr-destructive.github.io/content/tils/2024-11-27-Python-chain-assignment-gotcha.md

 ---
 templateKey: til
-title: "Gotcha with Chained Assignment in Python"
+description: >-
-description: "A lesson learned about Python's chained assignment with mutable objects, where all variables store references to the same object, leading to unexpected behaviour when one is modified."
+  A lesson learned about Python's chained assignment with mutable objects, where all variables store references to the same object, leading to unexpected behaviour when one is modified.
 status: published-til
 slug: python-chain-assignment-gotcha
-tags: ["python",]
+title: Gotcha with Chained Assignment in Python
-date: 2024-11-27 22:15:00
+date: 2024-11-27T22:15:00.000Z
+tags:
+  - python
 ---

 I was writing some Python code and wanted to initialize a few variables to an empty list.
 Instead of creating separate lists for each variable, I decided to use chained assignments like this: